Best Electric Guitar Sets Under $200 2026

 Alright, so you're on a budget but still want to plug in and shred?
 Finding a decent electric guitar set for under $200 is a challenge, but not impossible.
 We're not expecting boutique-level craftsmanship here, but we can find something that'll let you learn, jam with friends, or record some basic riffs without feeling like you're wrestling a brick.
 Let's dive into what's out there and what you're realistically getting for your money.

-- • Modern 'C' neck profile is comfortable and facilitates relatively fast playing.
+- • Modern C neck profile is comfortable and fast for a wide range of playing styles.

-- • HB-10G combo amp delivers decent clean and overdrive tones for practice.
+- • HB-10G combo amp offers a decent clean and overdrive channel for practice.

 Harley Benton TE-20HH SBK Standard Bundle 1